ios-dev-ucdavis/course-website/pages/syllabus/README.md

 ## Email Correspondence

+Please include `[ECS 198F]` in the email title when sending an email to us so it won't get filtered out accidentally.
+{:.note title="Note"}

 For any general question regarding syllabus, logistics, or assignment, please post it on Discord or GitHub Discussion.

 For personal or sensitive matter, you can directly send emails to [Yibo Yan](mailto:yifhuang@ucdavis.edu).